priyanshu-samal/microBazaar/README.md

 Welcome to **microBazaar**!
 This project is an ambitious journey into building a scalable, resilient, and feature-rich e-commerce platform using a microservices architecture.
 We're crafting a digital marketplace where every component works harmoniously yet independently, ensuring a robust and dynamic user experience.

-## ✨ The MicroBazaar Vision: Why Microservices?
+## ✨ The microBazaar Vision: Why Microservices?

 Imagine an e-commerce platform that can grow limitlessly, where new features can be added without disrupting existing ones, and where a hiccup in one area doesn't bring down the entire store.
 That's the power of microservices, and that's the vision for microBazaar!